Marketing Gamification is not just in your face. It’s in your head.

 When a series is completed, the player can win a medal and goods related to the game (avatars, backgrounds, etc.).
 They may also win discounts on Steam games.

-The system is currently restricted to a few Steam’s Games, but we hope it will be implemented soon into other games, to give better metrics to track the system.
+The system is currently restricted to a few Steam Games, but we hope it will be implemented soon into other games, to give better metrics to track the system.

-Marketing Gamifcation Example #7: 4 Foods – Good 4 All
+Marketing Gamification Example #10: 4 Foods – Good 4 All

 What Is 4 Foods Good 4 All?

-4Food is the first fast food chain where you can create and share yours sandwich creations.
+4Food is the first fast food chain where you can create and share your sandwich creations.
 There is no real menu.
 The customers themselves make the sandwiches as they want.
-Users are invited on the site to create their combinations and then share them with the community.
+Users are invited to the site to create their combinations and then share them with the community.

 Why 4 Foods Good 4 All Works

-4Food therefore presents a very unique social driven methodology to sell their products.
+4Food therefore presents a unique socially driven methodology to sell its products.
 Factors within Octalysis help explain the success of this experience.
 They include:

-Making it to the top of the leader board is quite an accomplishment with votes of confidence from other sandwich lovers.
-The realization that one has created the best sandwich is something that participants really take pride in.
+Making it to the top of the leaderboard is quite an accomplishment with votes of confidence from other sandwich lovers.
+The realization that one has created the best sandwich is something that participants take pride in.